Camarón de la Isla: Early life

-He was born in San Fernando, Cádiz, Spain, into a Spanish Romani family, the seventh of eight children.
-His mother was Juana Cruz Castro, a "Canastera", literally a basket weaver, and meaning from a wandering Roma family, and whose gift of singing was a strong early influence.
+He was born in San Fernando, Cádiz, Spain, into a Spanish family, the seventh of eight children.
+His mother was Juana Cruz Castro, a "Canastera", literally a basket weaver, and meaning from a wandering gipsy family, and whose gift of singing was a strong early influence.

 His father, Juan Luis Monje, was also a singer as well as a blacksmith, and had a forge where Camarón worked as a boy.
 His uncle José nicknamed him Camarón (Spanish for "Shrimp") because he was blonde and fair skinned.

 When his father died of asthma, while still very young, the family went through financial hardship.
 At the age of eight he began to sing at inns and bus stops with Rancapino to earn money.
 At sixteen, he won first prize at the Festival del Cante Jondo in Mairena del Alcor.
 Camarón then went to Madrid with Miguel de los Reyes and in 1968 became a resident artist at the Tablao Torres Bermejas, where he remained for twelve years.

 Musical career

 During his time at Tablao Torres Bermejas, he met Paco de Lucía, with whom he recorded nine albums between 1969 and 1977.
 The two toured extensively together during this period.
 As Paco de Lucía became more occupied with solo concert commitments, Camarón worked with the flamenco guitarist Tomatito.

 In 1976, at the age of 25, Camarón married Dolores Montoya, a Romani girl from La Línea de la Concepción whom he nicknamed "La Chispa" (The Spark).
 At the time La Chispa was 16.
 The couple had four children.

 Many consider Camarón to be the single most popular and influential flamenco cantaor (singer) of the modern period.
+In his recordings and collaborations, he sought to incorporate contemporary elements and expand the appeal of flamenco, for example by recording with the Royal Philharmonic Orchestra, whilst staying true to the genre's roots.
 Although his work was criticized by some traditionalists, he was one of the first to feature an electric bass in his songs.
 This was a turning point in the history of Flamenco music that helped distinguish Nuevo Flamenco.

+When Camarón was already a recognised artist, internationally acclaimed for his authenticity and depth, he received an offer from the Rolling Stones.
+Mick Jagger personally wanted them to play together.
+According to his biographer Alfonso Rodríguez, Camarón said: "If they don't know anything about flamenco, what am I going to sing for them?"
+Mick Jagger called him several times and offered him a lot of money, but Camaron preferred to stay in Andalusia and not complicate his life.

+He also turned down an offer from the Gipsy Kings to be part of their tour of Latin America.
+According to his wife, Dolores Montoya, La Chispa, they offered him "a Mercedes convertible, 50 million pesetas and insurance for what could happen" and he turned it down.
+For him, his family was the main priority.